Olshansk/postgres_for_everything/README.md

 - [How Cloudflare Achieved 55 Million Requests per Second with Just 15 PostgreSQL Clusters!](https://levelup.gitconnected.com/how-cloudflare-achieved-55-million-requests-per-second-with-just-15-postgresql-clusters-2d8a28ffd100)
 - [supabase/supavisor](https://github.com/supabase/supavisor)
 - [pg-sharding/spqr](https://github.com/pg-sharding/spqr)
+- [pgdogdev/pgdog](https://github.com/pgdogdev/pgdog): PgDog is a transaction pooler and logical replication manager that can shard PostgreSQL.
+Written in Rust, PgDog is fast, secure and can manage hundreds of databases and hundreds of thousands of connections.
 - [orioledb.com/](https://www.orioledb.com): OrioleDB is a PostgreSQL extension that combines the advantages of both on-disk and in-memory engines.
 It uses PostgreSQL pluggable storage to increase performance and cut costs.

 ## User Interfaces & Dashboards